kleros/stake-curate/frontend/docs.md

 Contains panels as described below.
 Panels can be collapsed and expanded.

 **Basic Info Panel**: Renders some basic information about the List: Name, description, link to the policy, minimum amount (both in tokens and value) to submit items.
 It shows you the *challenge types* there are accepted for removing items in this registry.
 A challenge type contains a title, a short description, a ratio (the % of the item stake the challenger will obtain as reward), and should be clarified in the List Policy.
 If the List doesn't enable this setting, then this stays hidden.
 (This means, there's only 1 challenge type of "Incorrect Item", that takes 100% of the item stake as a reward.)
+It also features a button that spawns a **Create Item** modal.

-**Template Panel**: It shows you the fields that items are expected to have within this list.
-Clicking on "Create <itemname>" will change those fields into a form, for the user to fill.
+**Create Item Modal**: This is a form, for the user to fill.
 Query parameters can be used to prefill these fields (e.g. `/list/4?mode=submit&name=Dorothy`) which is useful to integrate faster with other apps.
+Every field corresponds to a row.
+They contain the field name, a field description you can read by hovering, and an input field.
+To the right, there's some extra space to fit a ✔️ or ❌.

 According to the field types, the form will render errors if incorrect data is put in.
 Unless all mandatory fields are correctly filled, the "Submit" button will stay greyed out.